History of Nintendo: The Legend of Zelda

-The ambitious concept required more space than was available on Famicom, so, the game was released for the Famicom Disk System.
-The Legend of Zelda's floppy disk had a capacity of 112 kilobytes of data, far more than a standard Famicom cartridge.
-The game could run on a standard NES cartridge when the game released for the latter system in 1987.
-As the game required more time to complete than any previous console game, Zelda introduced to consoles a player's ability to save their progress before turning off the console and returning to the game where they left off later.
-Miyamoto exploited various new technologies within the Famicom to make available storage space for each game save: the battery-powered backup storage found in Famicom Disk System floppy disks, as well as NES cartridges; and the advances in graphics provided by the Famicom/NES' Memory Map Controller (MMC) chip.
+The ambitious concept required more space than was available on Famicom, so, the game was released for the Famicom Disk System, a disk drive that can attach to the console and allow it to run floppy disks.
+Zelda's disk had a storage capacity of 112 kilobytes, far more than a standard Famicom cartridge.
+The game could run on a standard NES cartridge when it released for that system in 1987.
+As Zelda required more time to complete than any previous console game, it introduced a player's ability to save their progress in a game before turning off its console, then later returning to the game from where they left off.
 As the save system allowed for longer games, it laid the foundation for more complex storylines within console games.
-Lambie writes that Zelda achieving RPG-like gameplay on consoles influenced the hugely popular Famicom/NES RPGs Dragon Quest (1986) and Final Fantasy (1987)— and that its open world, non-linear gameplay "anticipated" later sandbox games like Grand Theft Auto V (2013), in which players have a great degree of creativity to interact with a game world.

 Metroid

-In August 1986, Nintendo released Metroid, a 2D action-adventure game, for the Famicom.
+In 1986, Nintendo released Metroid, a 2D action-adventure game.
 It introduced a unique type of level design to the genre: the player character, Samus Aran, could explore the game world by navigating both X- and Y-axes of a large map—as opposed to previous action-adventures, which had players move in only one direction—which has a maze-like layout designed to feel claustrophobic.
 The map expands in size throughout a playthrough, as the player uses items and abilities they discover on the map to unlock gates which contain entryways to new areas.
-In 1987, the Famicom game Castlevania II: Simon's Quest, developed by Konami, deviated from the first Castlevania (1986) by featuring level design similar to Metroid's.
-Nintendo and Konami's games formed the basis of the long-lasting "Metroidvania" subgenre of games.

-Metroid is also notable for making Samus Aran one of the first female main characters in an action game.
-Generally, as people played the game for the first time, they assumed that Samus, a "badass" bounty hunter, was male—the game's instruction manual and an official strategy guide even refer to the character as "he"—and only learned her actual gender from a cutscene during the game's "true" ending.
-Multiple writers consider Samus a feminist icon, as the shock of a woman having performed the player's accomplishments changed many gamers' perceptions of women's roles in video game stories.
+In 1987, Konami's game Castlevania II: Simon's Quest deviated from the first Castlevania (1986) by featuring level design similar to Metroid's.
+Metroid and Simon's Quest formed the basis of the long-lasting "Metroidvania" subgenre of games.
+Metroid is also notable for making Samus one of the first female main characters in an action game.
+Multiple outlets claim that the character changed many gamers' perceptions of women's roles in video game stories.